segyges/ideas-in-ai/README.md

 # Ideas in AI
 This is in chronological order and presents the clearest, earliest, or most-cited statement of a specific idea in AI.
 Where those three things conflict I have chosen whichever quote I liked the most.
-They are mostly or all big-picture concerns, and should hopefully be at least interesting even if not correct in a timeless way.
+They are mostly or all big-picture concerns, and should hopefully be at least interesting in a timeless way.

 > The Analytical Engine has no pretensions whatever to *originate* anything.
 It can do whatever we *know how to order it* to perform.
 It can *follow* analysis; but it has no power of *anticipating* any analytical relations or truths.
 Its province is to assist us in making available what we are already acquainted with.